OctoFarm/OctoFarm/README.md

 2) Docker image(s) [docker or docker-compose usage instructions](./docs/USING_DOCKER.md)
 3) Installation for Development (Node 14+, Nodemon)

-### Development Installation for the server.
+### Development Installation
 _This is for devs or testers only!
 It is not practical to use `nodemon` for normal usage as `nodemon` does not add a service like `pm2` (option 1) or `docker` (option 1 and 2).
-Please, if you are a normal user, check out [OctoFarm.net installation instructions](https://octofarm.net/installation) instead!_
+Please, if you are a normal user, check out [OctoFarm.net installation instructions](https://docs.octofarm.net/installation/) instead!_

+OctoFarm is now setup as a basic mono-repo.
+There are 3 package.jsons to deal with, a top level one and then one in the client and server sections on the app.

 1. Clone the OctoFarm